kubernetes/enhancements/keps/sig-network/4410-k8s-network-interface/README.md

 nitty-gritty.
 -->

 The proposal of this KEP is to design and implement the KNI-API and make necessary changes to the CRI-API and container runtimes.
-The scope should be kept to a minimum and we should target feature parity which will include the following:
+The scope should be kept to a minimum and we should target feature parity.

-AttachNetwork
-DetachNetwork
-QueryPodNetwork
-QueryNetworkStatus
-QueryNodeNetworks

 ### User Stories (Optional)